tensorflow/models/research/object_detection/g3doc/preparing_inputs.md

 The Oxford-IIIT Pet data set is located [here](http://www.robots.ox.ac.uk/~vgg/data/pets/).
-To download, extract and convert it to TFRecrods, run the following commands below:
+To download, extract and convert it to TFRecords, run the following commands below:

 ```bash
 # From tensorflow/models/research/